ankouros/pTerminal/README.md

 sudo ./INSTALL.sh
 ```

-Runs `apt` against the official Ubuntu/Debian repositories to install Go, GTK/WebKit, Node/npm, and git, then tests, cleans, builds, and publishes a desktop icon so everything is ready to run.
+Runs `apt` against the official Ubuntu/Debian repositories to install Go, GTK/WebKit, Node, and git (skipping packages that are already present), then tests, cleans, builds, and publishes a desktop icon so everything is ready to run.
+The script checks for `npm` after installing `nodejs` since the node package usually bundles it.

 ### 2. Build & run